smaldragon/BNUY-ROM/README.md

 ## SAM2695 Registers ($A000-$BFFF, write)

-If present, this area will write to the SAM2695 soundchip, note that the SAM's Chip-Select is controlled by the respective bit in the PRG-FLASH/CTRL Register. **The board on this repo does not have the Sam2695**.
+If present, this area will write to the SAM2695 soundchip, note that the SAM's Chip-Select is controlled by the respective bit in the PRG-FLASH/CTRL Register.

 ```
 $A000 (even): Data